risk-radar-project/risk-radar/docs/docs/authz-service/index.md

 ## 📊 Monitoring & Logging

 ### Audit Logging (Short Overview)
-The service sends structured audit events asynchronously to `audit-log-service` using a non‑blocking in‑memory queue.
+The service sends structured audit events asynchronously via an in‑memory dispatcher.
+Delivery attempts Kafka first (`audit_logs` topic); if Kafka is disabled or a publish fails, it transparently falls back to the HTTP `/logs` endpoint.

 Key actions:
 - Access: `access_granted`, `access_denied`